PRIMITIVO GIOIA DEL COLLE, 2019

 Region: Barolo (Langhe) - Piemonte

-Pairings: Enjoy it with a mushrooms or truffle risotto, it is also nice with beef stew and grilled pork ribs.
+Pairings: Enjoy it with a mushroom or truffle risotto, it is also nice with beef stew and grilled pork ribs.

 Drink by: Ready, can be aged for 5/10 years.

-Winemaking Notes: The Barbera vines are cultivated using the Guyot system on clayey-sandy soils, the characteristic Marl of Sant’Agata fossils, and silty, at about 300 meters above sea level.
-Works in the cellar begins with the destemming and crushing of the grapes than the must started to ferment in steel vats with only indigenous yeasts and remaining in contact with the skins for 8-10 days, a period then extended by a few days.
+Winemaking Notes: The Barbera vines are cultivated using the Guyot system on clay-sandy soils, the characteristic Marl of Sant’Agata fossils, and silty, at about 300 meters above sea level.
+Works in the cellar begins with the destemming and crushing of the grapes then the must starts to ferment in steel vats with only indigenous yeasts and remaining in contact with the skins for 8-10 days, a period then extended by a few days.
 Subsequently the wine is kept at a controlled temperature until the malolactic fermentation takes place.
 The refinement involves a 12-month passage in young large Slavonian oak barrels.